linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/14 The Black-Scholes Formula.md

 ---
 title: "Chapter 14 - The Black-Scholes Formula"
-aliases:
-  - Black-Scholes Formula
-  - Black-Scholes Model
 parent_directory: Derivatives Market Complete Full/chapters manual
+formatted: 2025-12-21 03:30:00 AM
+formatter_model: grok-code-fast-1
+cli_tool: opencode
+primary_tags:
+  - black-scholes formula
+  - binomial model
+  - european options
+  - option pricing
+  - implied volatility
+  - option greeks
+secondary_tags:
+  - risk-neutral valuation
+  - volatility modeling
+  - delta hedging
+  - gamma exposure
+  - theta decay
+  - rho sensitivity
+  - volatility smile
+  - perpetual options
+  - barrier pricing
+  - currency options
+  - futures options
 cssclasses: academia
 ---

 # The Black-Scholes Formula

-# I. INTRODUCTION TO THE BLACK-SCHOLES FORMULA
+## I. INTRODUCTION TO T$H$E BLACK-SC$H$OLES FORMULA

 To introduce the Black-Scholes formula, we first use the binomial model.
 When computing a binomial option price, we can vary the number of binomial steps, holding fixed the time to expiration.
 Table 1 computes binomial call option prices, and increases the number of steps,  $n$ .
 Changing the number of steps changes the option price, but once the number of steps becomes great enough we appear to approach a limiting value for the price.
 The last row reports the call option price if we were to use an infinite number of steps.
 We can't literally have an infinity of steps in a binomial tree, but it is possible to show that as the number of steps approaches infinity, the option price is given by the Black-Scholes formula.
 Thus, the Black-Scholes formula is a limiting case of the binomial formula for the price of a European option.

-# Call Options
+## Call Options

 The Black-Scholes formula for a European call option on a stock that pays dividends at the continuous rate  $\delta$  is